City Point, Virginia. African American soldier stands guard. Civil war photographs, Library of Congress, Prints and Photographs Division.

 Civil War Glass Negatives and Related Prints - About 7,000 different views and portraits made during the American Civil War (1861-1865) and its immediate aftermath

-Civil War in america from the Illustrated London News -Selections of hundreds of articles from the magazine published between 1861 and 1865
+Civil War in America from the Illustrated London News -Selections of hundreds of articles from the magazine published between 1861 and 1865

 Civil War Maps -A composite of three collections from the Library of Congress, the Virginia Historical Society, and the Library of Virginia that includes nearly 3000 maps.

-Confederate Broadsides - digitized collection of over 250 Confederate broadside poems
+Confederate Broadsides - Digitized collection of over 250 Confederate broadside poems

 Mapping Occupation - This digital history project provides insight into the role of the U.S. Army in the South during the Civil War and Reconstruction.